Young drivers are at risk

 Unfortunately, driving is like many other skills in life – performance improves with practice and maturity is needed to cope with dangerous situations that may arise.
 The excitement of finally being behind the wheel should not blind inexperienced drivers and their parents to the reality that disaster can be the result of errors behind the wheel.

 Helping new drivers become safe and responsible on the road is a challenge for any parent.
-Teenagers tend to resent advice from any adult that they consider overly prescriptive.
 It might be a good idea, however, for parents to talk about driving hazards with their teens.
-A worthy goal would of achieving a parent-teen consensus on driving rules.

 The following suggested rules for new drivers from the American Academy of Child and Adolescent Psychiatry might be a good starting point for a family discussion: